Updated: Jul 14

 Your obliques help you bend and twist.
 In addition to strengthening these muscles to support your core and back, twisting can also provide some relief from the tension we carry in our back muscles.

 The Oblique Knee Drop is a great place to start.
 Level I, with feet on the floor, will improve mobility.
-Level II, with feet lifted, provides a bigger challenge.
-Keep your shoulder blades pinned to the mat, and exhale the legs back to center.
+Level II, with feet lifted, provides a gentle challenge to the oblique muscles.
+Keep your shoulder blades pinned to the mat, and exhale and flex your abs to pull the legs back to center.

 I never make it a goal to drop the knees all the way to the floor.
 That's too extreme.
 Drop the knees partway.
 You can pause in that position, then control the return.